Seleucia/goca/README.md

 ](https://arxiv.org/abs/2104.14558).
 We saw most of the works follow it, however we observe following differences:
     * For instance, CoCLR and VICC uses different learning rate-scheduler during fine-tuning.
     * We observe differences in fine-tuning duration.
-    * Selavi uses different features (extracted from different layer) for evalaution than others.
+    * Selavi uses different features (extracted from different layer with embedding size of 4096) for evalaution than others.
+In our experiment we use 2048 for all.
+We did not see significant difference with 4096.
     * We also observe that number of projection layer changes significantly in earlier works.
     * We observe also significant differences in optimizers and learning-rate scheduler during pre-training.

 ## Citation
 ```
 @inproceedings{gocaweakly,